liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/02-shield.markdown

 ## Encrypting Elasticsearch Connections [](id=encrypting-elasticsearch-connections)

-It's great to ensure that your Elasticsearch connection is authenticated, but right now the authentication token is being sent in plain text.
+It's great to ensure that your Elasticsearch connection is authenticated, but right now the authentication token is sent in plain text.
 For additional security you can enable Transport Layer Security (TLS) encryption.

-Here we'll demonstrate using a self signed certificate.
+This configuration uses a self signed certificate.
 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/shield/2.2/ssl-tls.html) for alternative configuration approaches.

-Both Elasticsearch and Liferay (the client) will use the same keystore file in this scenario.
+Both Elasticsearch and Liferay (the client) use the same keystore file in this scenario.

 1. Stop Liferay and Elasticsearch.